Spaniards vote in general elections on Sunday that were called when Prime Minister Pedro Sánchez lost his parliamentary majority in February.

 - The exhumation of Francisco Franco from the Valley of the Fallen: The Socialists want to remove the former dictator’s body from the itself controversial monument.
 The right is opposed.

-The parties and their leaders
+Parties and their leaders

-Twelve parties are projected to win seats in the new Congress, five of which are small regionalist parties from the Basque Country, the Canary Islands and Valencia.
+Twelve parties are projected to win seats in the new Congress, five of which are small regional parties from the Basque Country, the Canary Islands and Valencia.
 I won’t cover them in depth but, as we saw in the outgoing Congress, they could end up playing a key role.

 - Spanish Socialist Workers’ Party, with an allied but independent branch in Catalonia, was founded in 1879 and a major force in the Second Republic that was defeated by Franco in the Civil War.
 After the restoration of democracy, it formally abandoned Marxism, U-turned on NATO membership and eventually adopted “Third Way” social democracy.
 It remains more popular with working and union voters than other center-left parties in Europe.
 Under Pedro Sánchez, it has become explicitly pro-European, feminist and more willing to do deals with the far left than the center-right.